EB-Dodo/C-MS-Celeb/README.md

 For both files, the first column is the identity label of the image and the second column is the path of the image file.

-Note that C-MS-Celeb here is only the cleaned lable list.
+Note that C-MS-Celeb here is only the cleaned label list.
 In order to use this dataset, one needs firstly download all images of the MS-Celeb-1M dataset and then filter out the noisy (mislabeled) images according to the path in C-MS-Celeb's TXT files.
 You may need to combine these two TXT files as one before filtering out mislabeled images.
 The raw MS-Celeb-1M dataset can be downloaded on this website: https://www.microsoft.com/en-us/research/project/ms-celeb-1m-challenge-recognizing-one-million-celebrities-real-world/